SE-LAPS/Creating-a-Simple-Flutter-App/README.md

-# Creating a Simple Flutter App
+# Creating a Simple Flutter App🌟

 A new Flutter project.